UoMResearchIT/r-tidyverse-digital-humanities/_episodes/07-plot-ggplot2.md

 This probably isn't what you were expecting.
 We need to modify the aesthetic to tell ggplot that each country's data should be a separate line.
 By default, `geom_point()` joins all our observations together, sorting them in order of the variable we're plotting on the x axis.
-To generate a separate line for each country, we use the `group` option:
+To generate a separate line for each country, we use the `group` aesthetic:

 ~~~